-Finally, the Council asked staff to verify that Council members and Committee and Commission members who plan to participate in person at public meetings be vaccinated.
+Finally, the Council asked that staff verify that Council members and Committee and Commission members who plan to participate in person at public meetings are vaccinated.
 Given the proof-of-vaccination requirement imposed by the Council, allowing virtual participation by Council and Committee members will ensure that all members can take part in the meetings, regardless of vaccination status.